To content

 History

-Firstly accredited in 2007, the SPRING programme regularly (2012, 2019) undergoes evaluations conducted by certified accreditation agencies.
+Firstly accredited in 2007, the SPRING program regularly (2012, 2019) undergoes evaluations conducted by certified accreditation agencies.

-Due to its outstanding performance, the SPRING program received an award in 2006 as one of the top 10 international Master’s degree programmes offered by German universities.
+Due to its outstanding performance, the SPRING program received an award in 2006 as one of the top 10 international Master’s degree programs offered by German universities.

 Objectives

-The SPRING programme combines teaching in development theories and strategies, planning concepts and methods, and implementation and monitoring tools with practice-orientated field studies aimed at elaborating regional development plans and programmes in Africa, Asia and Latin America.
-The programme content is based on the specific socio-economic problems in the developing world.
+The SPRING program combines teaching in development theories and strategies, planning concepts and methods, and implementation and monitoring tools with practice-orientated field studies aimed at elaborating regional development plans and programs in Africa, Asia and Latin America.
+The program content is based on the specific socio-economic problems in the developing world.

 SPRING places its emphasis on development management at an intermediate level (e.g. district) between macro-regional and community-based planning.
 Development planning is seen as a problem-oriented management tool with the following objectives: